 Key Domains of Competence

-Before workshop: Less than half of participants (45%) began the workshop with self-ratings at 3 or higher against the key domains of competence.
+Before workshop: Less than half of participants (45%) began with self-ratings at 3 or higher.

-Importantly, only one in three (33%) rated their ability to explain Aboriginal and Torres Strait Islander concepts of social and emotional wellbeing at 3 or higher before the workshop.
-By the end of the workshop this rose to 99% of participants.
+Importantly, while only 33% rated their ability to explain Aboriginal and Torres Strait Islander concepts of social and emotional wellbeing at 3 or higher, by the end of the workshop this rose to 99% of participants.